The Overall Fundamentals

 Comex Gold (GC)

-The Big Picture: price actions from the high at 1923.7 are seen as a medium term consolidation pattern.
-There is no indication that the consolidation is finished, and more range trading could be seen.
-The downside of any falling leg should be contained at 1478.3/1577.4, the support zone, and bring rebound.
-A clear break of the resistance zone at 1792.7/1804.4 augurs that the long term up-trend may be resuming for a new high above 1923.7.
+The Big Picture: Gold's price actions from 1923.7, the high, are seen as a medium term consolidation pattern.
+There is no indication that this consolidation is finished, and more range trading could be seen.
+The downside of any falling leg should be contained by 1478.3/1577.4, the Key support zone, and bring on a rebound.
+A clear break of the resistance at 1792.7 is needed to be the 1st signal of the up-trend's resumption.
+Barring that, the consolidation will extend further.

-The Long Term Picture: with support intact at 1478.3, there is no change in the long term Bullish outlook in Gold.
-More medium term consolidation cannot be ruled out, I see a break of the psych mark at 2000 in the long run.
+The Long Term Picture: with 1478.3, the Key support intact, there is no change in the long term Bullish outlook in Gold.
+While some more medium term consolidation cannot be ruled out, I anticipate an eventual break of 2000 psych mark sooner or later.
+Stay tuned...